 The general rules state that until a student is 24 years of age, married, has a dependent child, an orphan or ward of the court or is working on a master's or doctorate degree he or she is dependent and parent information is required.

 You may go online to www.fafsa.gov or call the DOE at 1(800)433-3243.

 How do I know what financial aid I am eligible for?

-Once you have a complete financial aid file at CLC an official award letter will be sent to you.
-Award letters usually start going out mid June.
+Once you have a complete financial aid file at CLC an award letter will be viewable in your E-services.
+Processing of fall award letters begins early June.

 How do I apply for a loan?